 There is still much to learn and use within Ruby 3.0.0.
 In particular, I’ll be spending a bunch of time with the following:

 Happy holidays!
-I’m looking forward to and hopeful for a better year ahead, with Ruby 3.0.0 leading the way. 🚀
+I’m looking forward to a better year ahead, with Ruby 3.0.0 leading the way. 🚀